 Why this kind of kitchen?

 The model to be installed was designed by Practical Action 10 years ago, in collaboration with Bosch-Siemens and some European universities.
-It was later tested and refined in the field and finally Awasuka introduced some additional improvements.
-Every smoke-free kitchen comes with it:
+Later on, it was later tested and refined in the field.
+Finally, AWASUKA introduced some additional improvements.
+Every smoke-free kitchen comes with:

 3· Improved stone and clay stove, with 1, 2 or 3 burners and a design that improves combustion, contributing to a 40% saving in firewood.

-The operation of this set is highly optimized: more than 90% of the smoke from the space is expelled to the outside, generating a clean and healthy environment inside, where mothers and children can cook without suffering the effects of smoke on their health.
+The operation of this set is highly optimized: more than 90% of the smoke from the space is expelled to the outside, generating a clean and healthy environment inside, where mothers and children can cook without their health being affected by the smoke.
 The reasons for choosing this type of kitchen for remote rural areas are as follows:

-- 40% time saving during firewood collection (due to the saving of firewood from the improved kitchen), which women can use in business or for study.
+- 40% time saving during firewood collection (due to the saving of firewood from the improved kitchen), which women can use in business or for study purposes.

 - Lack of fuel alternatives.
-Electric cookers are not possible as only 17% of the population in Nepal has access to TIER 5 type electrification (needed for cooking) and in addition, in remote areas the supply is very unstable.
+Electric cookers are not an option as only 17% of the population in Nepal has access to TIER 5 type electrification (needed for cooking) and, in addition, the supply is very unstable in remote areas.

 1 Nepal beyond Connections – Energy Access Diagnostic Report 2019, MTF, World Bank, ESMAP, SRED.